isomerpages/moe-aps/_curriculum/Vocational Education/Vocational Education.md

 third_nav_title: Vocational Education
 variant: tiptap
 ---
-<p>APS students specialise in one of the four vocational courses leading
+<p>Year 3 and 4 students specialise in one of the four vocational courses
-to an <strong>ITE Skills Certificate (ISC) </strong>Qualification.
+offered at APS leading to an <strong>ITE Skills Certificate (ISC) </strong>Qualification.
 There are also selected Workforce Skills Qualification (WSQ) modules offered as an additional pathway for advanced certification with Skills Future Singapore Agency (SSG).</p>
 <h3></h3>